mayudev/revcord/README.md

 ![permissions](docs/permissions.png)

 5. Enable the `Message Content Intent` under Bot -> Privileged Gateway Intents.
-If you forget to do this, the bridge will only work one way (from Revolt to Discord) and messages from Discord will be empty.
+If you forget to do this, the bot will crash with a `Used disallowed intents` message.

 ![intent](docs/intent.png)